No one wants to be a loser in life. We all want to win. We want to be a champion.

 As I was getting ready to talk to you, the question that came to my mind was this: What simple advice can I give my friends so that they can become champions of God?
 What do you need to do in order to make a difference?
 What do you need to do to achieve your dreams?

 Every person who has accomplished great things for God began by developing the mind of a giant as a child.
-If you want to be a giant, you first must develop a giant’s mind.
+If you want to be a giant, you must first develop a giant’s mind.
 When God needed someone to save His future nation from starvation, He chose Joseph when he was still a child.
 When God needed a leader to bring his children out of Egypt, He chose Moses, the boy.
 When God needed a king to shepherd his nation, He chose young David.
-When God needed a king to bring revival, He chose Josiah when he was still 8 years old.
+When God needed a king to bring revival, He chose Josiah when he was still eight years old.
 You do not have to wait until you finish college to become a giant of God.
-If you want to be a giant of God tomorrow, you have to start today, so that when tomorrow comes you are ready to serve God in a powerful way.
+If you want to be a giant of God tomorrow, you have to start today so that when tomorrow comes, you are ready to serve God in a powerful way.
 The character you are building today is the foundation of your success tomorrow.
 Be a champion.

 The Biblical story of King Josiah gives us three lessons to become giants of God.

-The three lessons that this child king wants to give you today are: Focus on developing yourself, focus on small victories and focus on living for God.
+The three lessons that this child king wants to give you today are: Focus on developing yourself, focus on small victories, and focus on living for God.

 Concentrate on your personal development to be a champion

 Research shows that the way people feel about themselves has a huge effect on their success.
 If you want to be a giant of God, you first need to develop a giant’s mind.
 If your mind is not ready to reach the top of the mountain, you are never going to get there.
-A Christian who has a negative image of himself/herself, who is considered to have little value, who is not important, who has low self-esteem, will never be able to understand the place and value that Christ gives him/her as a child of God.
+A Christian who has a negative image of himself/herself, who considers themself to have little value, who is not important, who has low self-esteem, will never be able to understand the place and value that Christ gives him/her as a child of God.
 The Bible is full of incredible promises for the children of God, but the problem is that we do not believe in those promises because we do not think of ourselves as worthy of them.

 My friend, if you want to be a champion, you need to understand that your identity is not in Hollywood, or what society calls “normal” in this world.
 Your Creator is the One who gives you your identity.
 Develop yourself around the plan that your Creator has for you, and not around what the media says about you as a person.
 The enemy wants you to believe the lies that have chained this world into misery.
 Satan wants you to believe that you are not good enough, that you are not perfect enough, that you are not intelligent, that you are too fat, or too skinny.
 If you see yourself through your enemy’s eyes, you cannot be a champion of God.
 But, if you look at yourself through God’s eyes, you will realize that He has created you to be a champion in this world, to be the head and not the tail.
 You will be your worst enemy if you do not develop yourself.
 Your negative thoughts will rise as walls in your life, and they will not let you be a champion.

 Josiah believed in God’s plan and not in the negative message that Satan was showing him.
-Satan may be telling you: you are too young to be a king, you do not have the experience, the talent to lead a nation, your country will not believe in you, you have nothing to offer your country, you are not good for this position.
+Satan may be telling you: you are too young to be a king, you do not have the experience or the talent to lead a nation, your country will not believe in you, you have nothing to offer your country, you are not good for this position.
 But King Josiah set out in his heart to be a champion of God by believing what God said about him and not what Satan said.

 Focus on celebrating small victories to be a champion tomorrow

-Josiah understood this principle in his life focused on making daily progress through small victories in significant habits.
+Josiah understood this principle in his life and focused on making daily progress through small victories with significant habits.
 His character was built on his daily life.
 He developed the habit of seeking God daily in his life, praying and meditating on God even when no one from his home or family did.
 Those little victories in his life served as a trampoline for all the other victories he achieved in his life.
 When he was 16 years old, he decided to tear down all the altars to Baal and walk in David’s ways.
 When he was 24 years old, he called God’s people to revival by reading the book of the law when it was found.
 All of this was possible because he began to celebrate small daily victories in his spiritual life from an early age.

 Michael Phelps is a living example of winning small victories.
 Phelps is the Olympic swimmer who has won the most medals in swimming in the history of the sport.
 There are many reasons for Phelps to be successful as a swimmer.
 He has big hands, a powerful torso, short legs, and trains like no one else does.
 But Phelps had a problem, he was nervous at the time of the competition.
 His coach helped him overcome this problem by helping him celebrate small victories every day.
 He gets up early, eats his routine breakfast, starts his warm-up on time, and celebrates small victories every day.
-He was not focused on the great Olympic victory, but on the small victories of his daily life that will lead him to the great victory.
+He was not focused on the great Olympic victory, but on the small victories of his daily life that would lead him to the great victory.
 At the 2008 Beijing Olympics, celebrating small victories was greatly rewarded.
 When Phelps went into the water, his glasses broke and water began to enter his eyes.
 There was nothing he could do.
 The problem worsened and by the time he reached the finish line, he was practically blind, he could not see the line that marked the bottom of the pool or the mark that announced that he was near the end of the pool.

 Focus on God

 My third piece of advice is: focus on God to be a champion.
 If you want to be a giant of God, He needs to be the center of your life.
-Understand this, God is the source of wisdom, understanding and all pleasure.
+Understand this, God is the source of wisdom, understanding, and all pleasure.
 Satan does not want you to understand that and tries to make you think that he is the source of all success in this world.
 Satan will offer you material possessions as if they were the solution to your problems.
 He will offer you sex and drugs as the source of pleasure.
-Satan will offer you dishonesty as a way to reach the top, but in the end, death is the result, because the wages of sin is death.
+Satan will offer you dishonesty as a way to reach the top, but in the end, death is the result because the wages of sin is death.

 Focus on God and He will give you the desires of your heart.
 King Josiah was focused on living for God.
 God became the first thing in his life, the first thing in his family and nation, and great blessings followed him like a giant of God.
 Josiah was focused on serving God and he gave us an example of true zeal for Him.
-Josiah did what was right in God’s eyes and did not turn left or right, because his mind was focused on God.
+Josiah did what was right in God’s eyes and did not turn left or right because his mind was focused on God.

-My friend, I challenge you to focus on living for God, because at the end of the road, He is the only One who can offer you eternal life.
-He is the only One who can bring meaning to your life; a life without God is a life without a future, because God is the only One who remains when everything else is lost.
+My friend, I challenge you to focus on living for God because at the end of the road, He is the only One who can offer you eternal life.
+He is the only One who can bring meaning to your life.
+A life without God is a life without a future because God is the only One who remains when everything else is lost.
 Live for God as a giant and the things that no eye has seen, what no ear has heard, what no human mind has conceived, those are the things that God has prepared for those who are His champions.

 Share with me what do you do every day to be champion in your life.
 Your comments will bless many people today.